 Sternberg (1985, 1996) stated that traditional measures of intelligence, developed to identify mental capacity related to academic competence, are limited.
-He identified three different, though related, categories of cognitive abilities.
+He identified three separate, though related, categories of cognitive abilities.
 The first he labeled analytic, where the individual uses strategies such as comparing and analyzing to investigate the elements and relationships of an object or situation.
 The second he labeled creative, where the individual uses strategies such as imagining or designing to find different elements or connections to solve nontraditional problems or challenges.
 Sternberg labeled the third as practical, where the individual is using strategies to address problems or challenges as they occur in everyday contexts.
 Sternberg believes that one's individual profile of successful intelligence is comprised of one's competencies in each of these three areas.
-While one may have an inherited capacity for each of these types of intelligence, this is relatively less important than how these capacities are developed and used for personal success.
+While one can have an inherited capacity for each of these types of intelligence, this is relatively less important than how these capacities are developed and used for personal success.
 Sternberg and his colleagues have developed specific programs and lessons that focus on the development of the skills related to the different components of successful intelligence (e.g., Sternberg, & Grigorenko, 2000; Sternberg et al., 2000; Williams, Blythe, Li, White, Sternberg, & Gardner, 1997; Williams, Markle, Brigockas, & Sternberg, 2002).

 Wegener (2005) provided another rubric for considering the specific skills used in cognition and thinking.
-He primarily focused on the analytic intelligence skills described by Sternberg (1985, 1996) such as making associations, engaging in analysis, drawing implications, and describing correlational and causal relationships.
+He primarily focused on Sternberg's (1985, 1996) analytic intelligence skills such as making associations, engaging in analysis, drawing implications, and describing correlational and causal relationships.
 However, he also identified the intellectual skill of synthesis, which is more related to the creative aspect of intelligence described by Sternberg.
-In all, he describes twenty-two cognitive processing skills that provide the foundation for engaging in academic tasks.
-Most importantly, Wegener provides samples of lessons that can be used to address each of the skills he identifies.
+In all, he described twenty-two cognitive processing skills that provide the foundation for engaging in academic tasks.
+Most importantly, Wegener provided samples of lessons that can be used to address each of the skills he identifies.

 Costa and Kallick (2008) developed yet another alternative through a description of 16 habits of mind (see Table 1).
 Using the domains described in this paper, 7 of the 16 actually relate to cognition and thinking (e.g. strive for accuracy, think flexibly, and think about one's own thinking).
-The others relate to affect and emotion (e.g., listen with understanding and empathy, find humor), conation and volition (e.g., manage impulsivity, persist, take responsible risks), and social (e.g., effective communication, interpersonal effectiveness).
+Eight of the others relate to affect and emotion (e.g., listen with understanding and empathy, find humor), conation and volition (e.g., manage impulsivity, persist, take responsible risks), and social (e.g., effective communication, interpersonal effectiveness).
+The last habit, metacognition, provides a bridge across the domains as it relates to one's integrated thinking about capacity and competence in the other domains.
 In many ways, Costa and Kallick's work integrates the research of Feuerstein, Gardner, and Sternberg discussed above, as well as the work on emotional, conative, and social intelligence discussed below.
 The authors not only describe the habits in detail, they also provide ways to integrate these into curriculum, instruction, and assessment.
 Most importantly there are excellent descriptions available on how this approach has been implemented in actual schools and districts.